Skip to content

 Next, we generate data.

-In this example, we take a 2D input space, and a binary classification (i.e. only 2 groups of data points)
+This example takes a 2D input space and a binary classification (i.e., only two groups of data points):

 import random